Last Updated on

-Suitable for infants who are at least six months old, barley water is a great remedy for a fever, cold, and cough.
+Suitable for infants who are at least six months old, barley water is a great remedy for fever, cold, and cough.
 However, it is not suitable for children with gluten allergy and caution must be exercised if a family member has such an allergy.
 This is because the allergy might have been passed on to your child and you could be still unaware of this fact.

-Also known as stewed apples, these are easy-to-digest and help a baby stay hydrated.
+Also known as stewed apples, these are easy-to-digest and can help a baby stay hydrated.
 They come in handy during a cough and cold as they replenish the body’s fluid supply.